NannyML/nannyml/docs/quick.rst

-This Quickstart presents core functionalities of NannyML on an example binary classification model that predicts whether an employee will work from home the next day or not.
+This Quickstart presents core functionalities of NannyML on an example binary classification model that predicts  whether a customer will repay a loan to buy a car.

 First, the whole code is shown so you can jump in and experiment right away if you want.

 This is followed by a detailed walk-through to help you get familiar with the flow, and explain the details.
-:ref:`The synthetic dataset<dataset-synthetic-binary>` used contains inputs that are already merged with model predictions and ready to be directly used by NannyML.
+:ref:`The synthetic dataset<dataset-synthetic-binary-car-loan>` used contains inputs that are already merged with model predictions and ready to be directly used by NannyML.

 All :ref:`our tutorials<tutorials>` are a good place to get detailed guides on main